ofiwg/libfabric/man/fi_peer.3.md

 call with the FI_PEER_SRX flag set.
 The context parameter passed to fi_srx_context() must be a struct fi_peer_srx_context.

+The owner provider initializes all elements of the fid_peer_srx and referenced structures (fi_ops_srx_owner and fi_ops_srx_peer), with the exception of the fi_ops_srx_peer callback functions.
+Those must be initialized by the peer provider prior to returning from the fi_srx_contex() call and are used by the owner to control peer actions.

 The data structures to support peer SRXs are defined as follows:

 ```